10 steps for Android smartphone safety

 use you.
 Some, but not all, of them, can be deleted.
 Refer to an app's website

-to know which of them are good to go.
+to know which of them is good to go.

-How it helps: minimizes damage done in case of data leakage.
+- How it helps: minimizes the damage done in case of data leakage.

-need to delete in the list and press “Wipe data” and “Disable”.
+need to delete from the list, and press "Wipe data" and "Disable".

 Use two-factor authentication for Google and other apps